 The analysis can be further applied to not just traditional births and deaths, but any duration.
-Medical professional might be interested in the time between childbirths, where a birth in this case is the event of having a child , and a death is becoming pregnant again! (obviously, we are loose with our definitions of birth and death) Another example is users subscribing to a service: a birth is a user who joins the service, and a death is when the user leaves the service.
+Medical professionals might be interested in the time between childbirths, where a birth in this case is the event of having a child, and a death is becoming pregnant again! (obviously, we are loose with our definitions of birth and death)!
+Another example is users subscribing to a service: a birth is a user who joins the service, and a death is when the user leaves the service.

 At the time you want to make inferences about durations, it is possible, likely true, that not all the death events have occured yet.
 For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating – he or she is interested in the effectiveness of improving lifetimes after only a few years, or months possibly.

 The individuals in a population who have not been subject to the death event are labeled as right-censored, i.e., we did not (or can not) view the rest of their life history due to some external circumstances.
 All the information we have on these individuals are their current lifetime durations (which is naturally less than their actual lifetimes).